ALivingOrange/mc-pack-assistant/README.md

 # Installation & Use

-Requires Miniconda, which can be installed at https://docs.conda.io/en/latest/miniconda.html.
+Requires Miniconda, which can be installed from [here](https://docs.conda.io/en/latest/miniconda.html).

 First, clone the repository.
 From the repository root directory, run install.ps1 on Windows (requires Unrestricted execution policy) or install.sh on Linux x64.
 You will be prompted to agree to the Microsoft EULA to be able to run the server.

-After the server is installed, you may add all the mods that you wish to the server/mods/ directory, as normal.
+After the server is installed, you may add all the mods that you wish to the `server/mods/` directory, as normal.
 There's currently no built-in compatibility checker functionality, so it's recommended to use an existing modpack.
 Note that you'll need to add KubeJS and its requirements to the pack for clients to be able to connect to the server.

 From there, you can run the webui from the terminal with `python run_ui.py`.
 Run all of the parts in the setup section and restart the UI before your first run.